rameshsunkara/go-rest-api-example/README.md

 ## TODO

 - Add more and clear documentation about the features this offers and how to replace tools
 - Add DB Migration Support
--  Add more environmental profiles and obey all [12-Factor App rules](https://12factor.net/ru/)
 - Implement all OWASP security checks specified in the API Spec
 - Add git hooks for pre-commit and pre-push

 ## Good to have

 - Improve the data model and add more fields
 - Deploy to cloud
 - Implement Update Operations mentioned in the API Spec

 ## References